gokyle/webshell/README.md

 Each example should be run from its respective directory, as some use relative paths in their routes.

+### Subpackages
+* `webshell/assetcache` provides a simple file cache for static assets that can help speed up asset delivery.
+* `webshell/auth` provides password authentication code; the user need only supply a function that translates a user ID into a pair of byte slices.
+It uses the PBKDF2 key derivation function.

+### Under Development
+* `webshell/logging` will provide a logging interface for requests.

 ### License

 `webshell` is licensed under an ISC license.
 The `LICENSE` file contains